quibbble/go-codenames/README.md

     Team: "TeamA",
     ActionType: "FlipCard",
     MoreDetails: FlipCardActionDetails{
-        Row: 0,    // columns 0 to 4 are valid
+        Row: 0,    // rows 0 to 4 are valid
         Column: 0, // columns 0 to 4 are valid
     },
 })